iki/zipaccess/README.rst

         'tipfy.template',
         'werkzeug.debug.tbtools',
         ])
-    # It imports all the modules though, which may not be what you want.
+    # It imports all the modules though, which may be not what you want.
     # If you know, how to hook on module import, let me kindly know.

 Note, that os.path.isfile and os.path.exists are patched globally.
 Even on GAE, they apply for all modules of given instance.
 If some modules do support zip files, they usually first check if regular file exists, and if not, they split the path and check if the zipfile exists.
-With zipaccess.enabled() the regular file check will succeed, which is ok as long as file/open functions used later are patched too.
+With zip access enabled, the regular file check will succeed, which is ok as long as consequently used file() or open() functions are patched too.

 Example:

+    The tipfy.debugger.get_loader() function checks if templates are located in a regular directory or in a zip file (``lib/dist.zip`` usually).
-    In tipfy.debugger.get_loader() the file/zip check is performed, and tipfy.template.Loader or tipfy.template.ZipLoader is used accordingly.
+    Then it returns tipfy.template.Loader or tipfy.template.ZipLoader accordingly.
     With zipaccess enabled, the standard tipfy.template.Loader will be used, and therefore ``zipaccess.enable('tipfy.template')`` is needed to make it work.